 2. Learn from and collaborate with seasoned executives

 In most companies, the CEO or President or the executives are untouched celebrities with whom you barely ever meet, let alone interact.
-In a startup, everyone is couped up together with an abundance of unfinished tasks, a stack of problems to solve, and real limitations of resources.
+In a startup, everyone is cooped up together with an abundance of unfinished tasks, a stack of problems to solve, and real limitations of resources.
 A startup executive is just another like-minded person with entrepreneurial spirit coupled with a wealth of experience solving some of the same or similar problems.

 Knowing when to collaborate and when to go solo is a skill in and of itself.
-Successful individuals in such an environment are those that are both independent and collaborative taking full advantage of the expertise and the minds around you.
+Successful individuals in such an environment are those that are both independent and collaborative, taking full advantage of the expertise and the minds around them.
 Not interested in working closely with others?
 Don't like sharing your ideas and getting instant feedback?
 This may be a difficult environment for you to flourish.

-3. There is no Plan B
+3. There is no plan B

 Entrepreneurs are ambitious and optimistic.
 Our drive to succeed is strong and being wrong or failing with an idea is just an opportunity to get better.
 This mindset isn't an easy one to acquire, but I have noticed that most entrepreneurs have this mindset because there is no plan B.